hycos/regex2smtlib/README.md

 (get-model)
 ```

-The `Translator` class has to other member function which may be useful:
+The `Translator` class has two other member functions which may be useful:

 ```java
 // generate SMT-LIB regex string only